staxgr/mmbaas/README.md

 Provides a minimal backend as a service for mobile.
 Use it for rapid apps prototyping.

-The aim is to provide you with a flexible backend backed by a data base running in less then 5 minutes.
+The aim is to provide you with a flexible backend with a NoSQL database running in less then 5 minutes.

 Installation
 =====